Joseph Obiri Yeboah Mante

 Joseph Obiri Yeboah Mante also known as J.O.Y.
 Mante (born 9 November 1957) is a Ghanaian theologian and Presbyterian minister who currently serves as the 18th Moderator of the General Assembly of the Presbyterian Church of Ghana (PCG), equivalent to the chief executive officer or managing director of the national church organisation.
 Prior to his appointment as moderator he served as the President of the Trinity Theological Seminary, Legon for 7 years.
-In August 2018, Joseph Obiri Yeboah Mante was elected the new Moderator of the General Assembly of the Presbyterian Church of Ghana (PCG) to succeed Cephas Narh Omenyo, the then incumbent, who had been ill for over a year and the General Assembly had to take a decision to declare the moderator seat vacant to allow new leadership.
+In August 2018, Joseph Obiri Yeboah Mante was elected the new Moderator of the General Assembly of the Presbyterian Church of Ghana (PCG), to succeed Cephas Narh Omenyo, the then incumbent, who had been ill for over a year and the General Assembly had to take a decision to declare the moderator seat vacant to allow new leadership.

 Early life and education

 J. O Y. Mante was born on 9 November 1957.
 He is a native of Larteh Akuapem in the Eastern Region of Ghana and Kokofu in the Ashanti Region of Ghana.
-He holds an Master of Arts degree in Theology, a Master of Philosophy degree in Philosophy of Religion and Doctor of Philosophy (PhD) in Systematic Theology all from the Claremont Graduate University, Claremont, California in USA.
+He holds a Master of Arts degree in Theology, a Master of Philosophy degree in Philosophy of Religion and Doctor of Philosophy (PhD) in Systematic Theology all from the Claremont Graduate University, Claremont, California in USA.